All Episodes

 The people that are doing the best.

-Heritage Foundation puts out a study and with the new unemployment numbers that came out, 224,000 jobs created in June.
+Heritage Foundation puts out a study with the new unemployment numbers that came out, 224,000 jobs created in June.

 And of course, now we know too from the census that in fact there's 7.5 million jobs unfilled right now in the country.

-But just pointing it out that the people that benefited the most out of this climb and the economy of Donald Trump, when you actually look for it, it is quote, the U.S. economy offers new opportunities to people who have historically been left behind.
+But just pointing it out that the people that benefited the most out of this climb and the economy of Donald Trump, when you actually look for it, it is, quote, the U.S. economy offers new opportunities to people who have historically been left behind.

 The left continues to push their radical agenda against American values.